-There may be some human errors like a misspelling in the nominee name or some omissions.
+There may be some human errors like a misspelling of the nominee’s name or some omissions.
 These things need to be escalated to the respective customer care team of mutual fund houses to get them corrected.

 vii) Composite portfolio management:

-Your mutual fund scheme will invest in firms from various backgrounds like automotive, information-technology, health-care, infrastructure, etc. Every sector will have variable influence in the market, and so it is necessary to see that your fund exposure to a particular sector does not go beyond a specific percentage.
+Your mutual fund scheme will invest in firms from various backgrounds like automotive, information technology, health care, infrastructure, etc. Every sector will have variable influence in the market, so it is necessary to see that your fund exposure to a particular sector does not go beyond a specific percentage.